jbbenoist/pwew-pwew/README.md

 - [X] : As a user, I want to see ennemy
 - [X] : As a user, I want to destroy ennemy when I shot them
 - [X] : As a ennemy, I want to move on one axe
-- [ ] : As a user, I want to decrease my life when I am touch by an ennemy
+- [X] : As a user, I want to decrease my life when I am touch by an ennemy
-- [ ] : As a user, I want to decrease my life when I fall
+- [X] : As a user, I want to decrease my life when I fall

+**BONUS**
+- [X] : The ennemies move in random path.